 Depression is one of the most common mental health problems, with one in ten people in Scotland diagnosed with the illness at some point in their lives.

-It is different from feeling down or unhappy, as the feelings associated with depression are often far more intense and can stay with people for extended periods of time.
+Depression is different from just feeling down or unhappy, as the feelings associated with depression are often far more intense and can stay with people for extended periods of time.

 Depression affects people in different ways, but commonly leads to feelings of hopelessness, helplessness, anxiety and negativity.